Quantumness certification via non-demolition measurements: Certification of quantum and classical behaviours

-Finally, if we sum the QNDM quasi-probabilities $P_{\rm QNDM}(k, j, m, i, l)$ over three indices return the Kirkwood-Dirac quasi-probabilities at two-times~\cite{LostaglioKirkwood2022,GherardiniTutorial,ArvidssonShukur2024review}, apart from the 3-tuples $(j,m,k)$ and $(i,l,k)$ that give rise to a single-time probability.
-By definition, Kirkwood-Dirac quasi-probabilities respect the NSIT assumption.
+Finally, summing the QNDM quasi-probabilities $P_{\rm QNDM}(k, j, m, i, l)$ over one of the possible three-index sequences returns the Kirkwood-Dirac quasi-probabilities at two-times~\cite{LostaglioKirkwood2022,GherardiniTutorial,ArvidssonShukur2024review}, apart from the 3-tuples $(j,m,k)$ and $(i,l,k)$ that give rise to a single-time probability.
+By definition, also Kirkwood-Dirac quasi-probabilities return marginal distributions that are not perturbed by any intermediate measurement performed previously.